NathanRibeiroC/FRONTEND-REFERENCE/README.md

   <li>Only call React Hooks at the Top Level (don't call them in nested functions [inside other hook], don't call them in any block statements [if])</li>
   <li>On useEffect() every data that is coming from inside the component must be added as dependency</li>
 </ul>

+## FORMS

+  ### VALIDATING FORMS
+  1- When form is submited
+  2- When a input is losing focus
+  3- On every keystroke

 ## STATE